 This allows you to reason easily at the level of your module.
 The benefits?

 - You don’t need to reason about your whole codebase while working on a functionality, you only need to reason in the boundaries of your module.

 - When you have a bug, you know in what module to search.

-To understand what coherence is, let’s see what’s not coherent.
+To understand what cohesion is, let’s see what’s not.
 Take anything which has “utils”, “helpers” or “misc” in their name.
 Again, it could be a package, a class, a function, it doesn’t matter.
 By definition, they are a mix bag of functionalities which don’t belong together.
 That’s why they have such generic names.
 Don’t hesitate to decompose these messy containers and recompose them to increase cohesion if you can.

 Cohesion is linked to the concept of coupling.
 That’s great, because it’s the next part.

 Coupling as an abstract concept - the degree of interdependence between modules - may be operationalized as the probability that in coding, debugging, or modifying one module, a programmer will have to take into account something about another modules.

 This touch one of the main problem in software development: consequence of changes, even simple, can spread like crazy in the entire codebase.
 You change a behavior, and many other behaviors suddenly change too.
 The consequences range from systems crashing to silent bugs ruining your data.